Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Spectroscopic analysis

 \subsection{Line profile fitting}

 We applied the circular accretion disc model from \cite{Chen1989} to the double-peaked spectra of AT2017bcc to determine the time-varying accretion disc properties.
+We fit to normalised spectra, and so this analysis is not sensitive to precise flux calibrations of spectra obtained with different slit widths.
 We first modelled the high S/N continuum-subtracted spectrum from 2020-01-28 with the following components: a circular accretion disc model for the H$\alpha$ and H$\beta$ broad emission line regions; the narrow emission lines from H$\alpha$, H$\beta$, [S\,{\sc ii}] $\lambda$6717, 6731, [N\,{\sc ii}] $\lambda$6550, 6575, [O\,{\sc i}] $\lambda$6302, 6366 and [O\,{\sc iii}] $\lambda$5007, 4959; and a broad two Gaussian component close to the H$\alpha$ and H$\beta$ narrow lines to describe the shark fin feature.

 The disc models had $2$ parameters in common for both the H$\alpha$ and H$\beta$ emission regions: inclination angle $i$ where 0 degrees is face-on and 90 degrees is edge-on, and a local turbulent broadening parameter $\sigma$\ (km/s).
 Three disc parameters were allowed to differ for each of the H$\alpha$ and H$\beta$ emission regions: the emissivity power law index $q$, and the inner and outer dimensionless gravitational radii of the disc $\xi_1$ and $\xi_2$.
 The simple circular disc model did not adequately describe the flat red shoulder of the 2018-2023 spectra, so we enabled a wind component to the model to increase the `boxiness’ of the double-peaked profile \citep{Nguyen2018}.
 The disc wind had $3$ free parameters: the opening angle of the wind $\theta$, the wind optical depth $\tau$, and the optical depth normalisation $t_0$ which affects the strength of the wind \citep{Murray1996,Flohic2012}.
 Finally, we enabled a single spiral arm in the accretion disc with free parameters: amplitude $A_{\rm s}$ (expressed as a contrast ratio relative to the rest of the disc), orientation angle $\phi$ (deg), width $w$ (deg), and pitch angle $\psi$ (deg).
 This was required to describe the flux ratio of the red and blue shoulders being $>$1, as is common amongst disc emitters (e.g. \cite{Storchi2003}).